Ahren-Li/android-cmake-project/README.md

 ![2](https://www.lili.kim/2018/11/24/android/Use%20CLion%20import%20Android%20code/test2.png)

 ### Bugs
-- ~~not support windows~~
+- Android.bp not support windows
 - not support `include xxx.mk` in Android.mk
 - not support make function:`all-makefiles-under` ......
-- not support Android.bp
+- ~~not support Android.bp~~

 ### Future support
-- ~~used on Windows~~
+- Android.bp used on Windows
 - support make function
-- Android.bp
+- ~~Android.bp(OK)~~

 ### Anyway
-If you have any suggestion or solution, welcome to discuss.
+If you have any suggestion or solution, welcome to discuss.a